pgmystery/docker-extension-vnc/README.md

 ![Dashboard](docs/imgs/screenshot4.png)

 ### Sessions
 To switch the target and the connection, you can create Sessions.
-The Session are saved in the Backend Docker Container in a SQLite Database.
+The Sessions are saved in the Backend Docker Container in a SQLite Database.
 For that, this extension use a Docker Volume for saving the data on the host.

 To create a new Session, just click on the plus icon button.
 Now you can enter the Session name, the connection type with data and optional the credentials.